 |Rolling Resistance Coefficient (Crr) 25 psi / 1,7 Bar||0.00671|

-At an air pressure of 25 psi / 1.7 bar which is the most important measurement for off-road usage, rolling resistance is 22.4 watts, which is very low.
-At higher pressures, rolling resistance is best in class as well.
+On the most important measurement for off-road usage which is at an air pressure of 25 psi / 1.7 bar, rolling resistance is a very low 22.4 watts.
+At higher air pressures, rolling resistance is best in class as well.
 It will be very hard for other manufacturers to get close to the rolling resistance of the Race King RaceSport

 Puncture Resistance Test Results